ndapham/ndapham/README.md

+<h1 align="center">Hi there 👋,</h1>

-<h1 align="center">Hi 👋, I'm Pham Nguyen Duc Anh</h1>
+- 👨 I'm Pham Nguyen Duc Anh

-- 🔭 I’m currently studying at **[Hanoi University of Science and Technology.](https://www.hust.edu.vn)**
+- 🌱 I’m currently studying at **[Hanoi University of Science and Technology.](https://www.hust.edu.vn)**

-- 🌱 I’m interested in applying AI and IoT to solve practical problems.
+- 🔭 I’m interested in applying AI and IoT to solve practical problems.

 - 👯 I’m looking to collaborate on **ML/DL projects.**